-Labour productivity remains weak, with the Office of National Statistics estimating that output per hour during 2015 was little changed from 2014, 18 percentage points below the average of other G7 countries.
+Labour productivity remains weak, with the Office of National Statistics estimating that output per hour during the final quarter of 2016-17 fell by 0.5%, and is below the average of other G7 countries.
 Despite the absorption of slack in the labour market, wage growth remains weak and with productivity remaining well below pre-crisis levels, this may take some time to be absorbed.
 The International Monetary Fund has warned low productivity is a key risk to the UK's future economic health.

-Figure 2.1: GDP Growth (Source: OBR, November 2016)
+Figure 2.1: GDP Growth (Source: OBR, March 2017)

 The downturn in the housing and property market after the credit crunch initially caused development to slow and land values have subsequently been struggling to recover.
 In previous years this has negatively affected the ability of the Council to fund capital investment through the sale of surplus land and buildings, or from contributions by developers.
 Although this situation still exists for the north of the County, recent indications continue to suggest that in south Cambridgeshire the market is recovering to pre-2008 levels.
-This is particularly true for the city of Cambridge, where values have risen over and above pre-credit crunch levels.

 This has led to increased viability of development once again and, therefore greater developer contributions in these areas.

-The government set a target of 2% for the underlying rate of inflation as measured by the Consumer Price Index.
-During 2014 inflation fell below this level for the first time since late 2009, reaching -0.1% in April 2015 as a result of reductions in the price of oil and food.
-However, CPI inflation is forecast to rise to 2% in early 2017, then to rise further before peaking at 2.6% in mid-2018.
+The government has set a target of 2% for the underlying rate of inflation as measured by the Consumer Price Index.
+During 2014 inflation fell below this level for the first time since late 2009.
+Since then CPI inflation has risen sharply, recently driven by the depreciation in sterling and rising global commodity and energy prices, and is expected to peak at 2.7% in the final quarter of 2017 before gradually declining.

-Figure 2.2: CPI Inflation (Source: OBR, November 2016)
+Figure 2.2: CPI Inflation (Source: OBR, March 2017)

-The latest unemployment rate is 4.8%; with 1.60m people aged 16 to 64 not employed but seeking work.
-Unemployment has fluctuated around 8% since the financial crisis, but began to fall in the second half of 2013 and is now at its lowest level since 2005.
-As at October 2016, the number of people claiming Jobseekers Allowance was 0.54m, or 2.1%.
-In total, 31.80m people were in employment (74.5% of the population aged 16-64).
+The latest unemployment rate is 4.8%; with 1.60m people aged 16 to 64 not employed but seeking work but is expected to rise to 5.1% by the end of the MTFP period mainly due to the increases in the National Living Wage putting pressure on equilibrium employment.
+As at May 2017, the number of people claiming Jobseekers Allowance was 0.50m.
+In total, 30.82m people were in employment (74.9% of the population aged 16-64).